gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 ## 01-local-inst-tracker

 Congratulations!
-We now have our LocalInstTracker!
+We now have our `LocalInstTracker`!
 However, this local instruction exit event can be done with the [scheduleInstStop](https://github.com/studyztp/gem5/blob/studyztp/probe-user-inst/src/cpu/BaseCPU.py#L72) function in `BaseCPU`.
-Our goal is to have an instruction exit event that tracks the global committed instructions, which does not have an interface to do so easily in gem5 yet.
+Our goal is to have an instruction exit event that tracks the global committed instructions, which we can't do easily as the interface does not exist in gem5 yet.

-Since each ProbeListener can only attach to one SimObject, we can modify our LocalInstTracker to notify a global object to keep tracking all committed instructions in all ProbeListeners.
+Since each ProbeListener can only attach to one SimObject, we can modify our `LocalInstTracker` to notify a global object to keep tracking all committed instructions in all ProbeListeners.

 <!-- do a visualization here -->
 ![](09-extending-gem5-models-imgs/global-listener.drawio.svg)